Coulomb blockade in a non-thermalized quantum dot

-As we show in \emph{Supplemental Material}, this equation has an exact solution providing there are only two relevant states ($N$ and $N+1$) for a given voltage.
+The absence of thermalization, however, drastically changes the distribution function.
+In this case, QKE (\ref{QKE}) has an exact solution providing there are only two relevant states ($N$ and $N+1$) for a given voltage (see \emph{Supplemental Material}).
 In the case of approximately equal coupling, this condition can be satisfied only for a finite bias window, i.e.\ within the first step of the Coulomb staircase.
-For higher bias, there are more states with different numbers of particles that are not being exponentially suppressed (in contrast to the asymmetric case when $\Gamma_{\mathrm{L}}/\Gamma_{\mathrm{R}}\gg1$ \cite{AsymCBPaper}).
+For higher bias, one needs to account for more states with different numbers of particles that are not being exponentially suppressed (in contrast to the asymmetric case when $\Gamma_{\mathrm{L}}/\Gamma_{\mathrm{R}}\gg1$ \cite{AsymCBPaper}).

 Assuming that the chemical potential in the dot is of order of the unbiased chemical potential in the (right) lead, we show that the current and, hence, the differential conductance has an additional peak in the window $0 \leq eV \lesssim \Omega_{N+1}$ as compared to the thermalized case \cite{AverinLikharevBookChapter, Kulik, Ben-JacobWilkins, AvLikKor}.
 In this window, where only two levels are relevant, the kinetic equation (\ref{QKE}) has the solution $F_N(\varepsilon_n) \approx F_{N+1}(\varepsilon_n) \approx F(\varepsilon_n)$ in the limit $N \gg 1$, leading to